Nas-Kas/ColorGame/README.md

 Red, green, and blue can be combined in various proportions to obtain any color in the visible spectrum.
 Levels of R, G, and B can each range from 0 to 255

-Click on the color at the top that matches one of the six colors below
+Click on one of the six colors in the middle of the website to match the color at the top :^)